synereo/blog.synereo.com/_posts/2015-03-23-specialk-kvdb.markdown

 We’d like to tell you more about these possibilities, and that’s why we’re inviting you to engage with us.
 We believe that it’s time for a dialogue about what you find exciting about technology and the Web.
 We believe that you already know when something has that quality of being just so, of being a functioning whole that serves a real need; together, we can bring that knowledge into direct applications.

 # Bibliography

+Rather than just providing in place links, we thought it might be a nice old school gesture to provide an actual bibliography.
+If you haven't had the pleasure of reading these texts, you're in luck!
+Some of these books and papers just might change the way you engage your life beyond the Internet.

 Alexander, Christopher (1977). *A Pattern Language: Towns, Buildings, Construction*.
 Oxford University Press, USA. p.
 1216.
 [ISBN](http://en.wikipedia.org/wiki/International_Standard_Book_Number) [0-19-501919-9](http://en.wikipedia.org/wiki/Special:BookSources/0-19-501919-9).